2019 Hyundai Elantra debuts: Compact car adds safety tech, gets edgier look

 DON'T MISS: Read our review of the 2018 Hyundai Elantra

 Under the hood, the Elantra remains the same with a trio of 4-cylinder engines.
-Base SE, SEL, Value Edition, and Limited versions are equipped with a 147-horsepower inline-4 mated mostly to a 6-speed automatic (a 6-speed manual is standard on base trim).
+Base SE, SEL, Value Edition, and Limited versions are equipped with a 147-horsepower inline-4 mated in most configurations to a 6-speed automatic (a 6-speed manual is standard on base trim).
 The Elantra Eco returns with a 1.4-liter turbo-4 that makes 128 hp and a 7-speed dual clutch automatic.
 Sport versions get a 1.6-liter turbo-4 that makes 201 hp and a 6-speed manual as standard, or the 7-speed dual clutch.

 Most Elantras will leave the factory with 16-inch wheels, while 17- or 18-inchers will be available on top trims.